kaylie-choi/personal-website/README.md

 - [x] reveal on scroll animations
 - [x] skills
 - [ ] show more toggle for experience bullet points
+- [ ] scroll snapping ?? <!-- will have to delay on scroll reveal? -->
 - [ ] twitter card
 - [ ] projects !!
 - [ ] preloader ??